Detrans (film): Reception

-Detrans was panned by LGBT groups, and has been described as propaganda by the Human Rights Campaign's president, as the short film does not mention that research shows that only around 1% of individuals who transition end up regretting it later:"So-called documentaries like the one peddled by PragerU do nothing more than spread misinformation and stigmatize transgender people.
+Detrans was panned by LGBTQ groups, and has been described as "propaganda" by the Human Rights Campaign's president Kelley Robinson:"So-called documentaries like the one peddled by PragerU do nothing more than spread misinformation and stigmatize transgender people.
 Given the growing threats of violence faced by the transgender community, offering a platform to this type of hate-filled propaganda is not just immoral–it's dangerous.
 Today's timeline takeover is another stain on the platform."

 In a piece for HuffPost, Ian Kumamoto expresses a similar sentiment, referring to the film as "fear-mongering" and "pure anti-trans propaganda", and calls the advertising campaign "a massive misinformation campaign."
 Of the people featured in the documentary, he says that "while their stories are valid — and definitely involve some instances of medical neglect — there’s no nuance or context provided, and it’s clear that the documentary’s aim is to make it seem like all kids are endangered by trans acceptance."
 Kumamoto's piece publicizes email correspondences between himself and PragerU staff, including one interaction where a press representative did not give any names in reply to a question about which individuals produced and directed the documentary, and another interaction where a spokesperson told him that the organization had put resources into promoting DeTrans in order "to reach a massive audience on the dangers of gender affirming care", which the spokesperson then called a "social contagion".
-Kumamoto also says that the documentary includes "very few expert sources", and that Harmeet Dhillon is "hardly an objective source."
+Kumamoto also says that the documentary includes "very few expert sources" and that Dhillon is "hardly an objective source" and refers to Oli London's inclusion in the documentary as a "gag".